scalableminds/webknossos/docs/data_formats.md

 # Supported Data Formats

+webKnossos uses several file formats for reading large-scale volumetric image data and storing skeleton and volume annotations.
+The section will provide technical backgrounds on these file formats, list examples, and explain concepts and details.

-webKnossos uses the webKnosso-wrap (WKW) container format for all (internal) data representations - both for the raw (microscopy) image datasets and segmentations.
+The webKnosso-wrap (WKW) container format is used for all internal voxel data representations - both for the raw (microscopy) image datasets and segmentations.
 Skeleton annotations are saved as NML files.
-This section explain these formats in detail.

-Any dataset uploaded to webKnossos.org, will automatically be converted to WKW on upload - given its file format can be read by webKnossos.
-Alternatively, you can manually convert your datasets using the [webKnossos Cuber CLI tools](https://docs.webknossos.org/wkcuber/index.html).
+Any dataset uploaded to webKnossos.org, will automatically be converted to WKW on upload - given its source file format is supported by webKnossos.
+Alternatively, you can manually convert your datasets using the [webKnossos Cuber CLI tools](https://docs.webknossos.org/wkcuber/index.html) or use custom script based on the [webKnossos Python libray](https://docs.webknossos.org/webknossos-py/index.html).

 Additionally, webKnossos.org supports connecting and loading data from:
 - Neuroglancer Pre-Computed Dataset stored on Google Cloud
 - BossDB

+See page on [dataset](./datasets.md) for uploading and configuring datasets.
-The following sections explain the concepts and file formats which are supported by webKnossos.
-See page on [software tooling](.tooling.md) for working with these file formats in Python and MatLab.
+See page on [software tooling](./tooling.md) for working with these file formats in Python and MatLab.

 ### Conversion with webknossos.org
 When uploading data to [webKnossos](https://webknossos.org), various data formats are automatically detected and converted.